ychenhq/comp4462-Customer-purchasing-habits-analysis-and-visualization/README.md

 Open Customer_Purchasing_Analysis.ipynb in Jupyter Notebook.

-Run each cell to load, visualize, and analyze the data.
+Run each cell to load, visualize, and analyze the data.# Customer Purchasing Behaviors Analysis